hashicorp/boundary/internal/db/README.md

     // the transaction, which is almost always a rollback for the caller. err = rw.Create(context.Background(), user)

-    // There are reader methods like: LookupByPublicId, LookupById,
+    // There are reader methods like: LookupByPublicId,
     // LookupByFriendlyName, SearchBy, LookupBy, etc
     // which will lookup resources for you and scan them into your Gorm struct err = rw.LookupByPublicId(context.Background(), foundUser)